mdn/curriculum/curriculum/2-core/2-styling/3-10-styling-form-elements.md

 - Basic styling of easy-to-style form elements, like `<input type="text">`.

-- Using CSS resets to overcome `<input>` font styling inheritance and box styling default differences .
+- Using CSS resets to overcome `<input>` font styling inheritance and box styling default differences.

 - Understand that not all form elements are easy to style, and why.